BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - uint8_t second defines the second (local time) when cronHandler will be called with cronCommand parameter.
+  - uint8_t second defines the second (local time) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

-Â  - uint8_t minute defines the minute (local time) when cronHandler will be called with cronCommand parameter.
+  - uint8_t minute defines the minute (local time) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

-Â  - uint8_t hour defines the hour (local time) when cronHandler will be called with cronCommand parameter.
+  - uint8_t hour defines the hour (local time) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

-Â  - uint8_t day defines the day of month (local time) when cronHandler will be called with cronCommand parameter.
+  - uint8_t day defines the day of month (local time) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

-Â  - uint8_t month defines the month of year (local time) when cronHandler will be called with cronCommand parameter.
+  - uint8_t month defines the month of year (local time) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

-Â  - uint8_t day_of_week defines the day of week (local time, Sunday = 1, â€¦) when cronHandler will be called with cronCommand parameter.
+  - uint8_t day_of_week defines the day of week (local time, Sunday = 1, …) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

-Â  - String cronCommand is the croncommand that is going to be passed to cronHandler.
+  - String cronCommand is the croncommand that is going to be passed to cronHandler.

-Â  - bool readFromFile = false is used internally, normally it should be left false.
+  - bool readFromFile = false is used internally, normally it should be left false.

 **Return value**

-Â  - true if succeeded
+  - true if succeeded

-Â  - false if there is no more space in cron table.
+  - false if there is no more space in cron table.
 Cron table can include up to 32 entries, including those that are uploaded from /etc/crontab file during ESP32 start up.

 ## bool cronTabAdd (String, bool);